mikkokallio/gomokuai/doc/testing.md

 ### Test results

+The app supports outputting game results as .csv, so it's possible to store them in a file.
+With enough game data stored, it's possible to get insights with the data.
+The script `tools/analyze.py` put game results in a pandas data frame so it's easy to make calculations.
+The following performance tests leverage that script.

 #### Test 1: Compare depth values and pass-through deepening

 Four bots each fought 10 matches against each foe in both colors, for a total of 10*2*4!=120 matches.
 Only two parameters were varied: max depth and pass-through deepening, which effectively increases max depth whenever a node has only one child (i.e. no branching occurs).
 The bots were configured as shown below, and they had the following win statistic and time used per round: